home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 {% endraw %}

+### Deserialization

+The `from_json` filter operates in the other direction, de-serializing a JSON string back into an object.

+Similarly, the `from_yaml` filter de-serializes a YAML string back into an object.

+##### Deserialization examples

-Conversely, `from_json` can be used to de-serialize a JSON string back into an object to make it possible to easily extract usable data.
+`from_json` and `from_yaml` can be used to de-serialize a JSON string back into an object to make it possible to easily extract usable data.

 *Template*